Commercial mortgages for Manchester business buyers, landlords and operators.

 2. Investment landlord: buying or refinancing a let commercial asset.
 Acquiring an M1 retail unit on a 10-year FRI lease to a national covenant.
 Refinancing four Chorlton shop-with-flat blocks off a maturing 5-year fix.
 Adding asset eight to an £8M Spinningfields / Deansgate office portfolio.
 Underwriting tests rental cover, not your personal income.
 Typically ICR 140 to 160% on prime investment, DSCR 130 to 145% on portfolio.
 Lease length and tenant covenant carry as much weight as LTV.
 NatWest, Lloyds, Barclays and Santander all compete on prime single-asset investment in Greater Manchester; InterBay Commercial, LendInvest and Together cover the trickier end (multi-let, short lease, semi-commercial).
 Rate range: 6.5 to 8.5% pa.
 See commercial investment mortgages or portfolio refinance.

 3. Trading business: owner-operator buying a going concern.
 The freehold pub on Beech Road in Chorlton.
 The CQC-rated care home in Didsbury.
 The MOT and petrol forecourt off the M60.
 The Ancoats boutique hotel post-refurbishment.
 These are sector-specialist deals.
 Lenders weigh goodwill, barrelage, CQC ratings, occupancy and Ofsted alongside bricks-and-mortar value.
 EBITDA cover 1.5 to 2.0 times.
-LTV typically 60 to 70% on bricks, sometimes 70%+ where goodwill is robust.
+LTV typically 60 to 70% on bricks, sometimes 70%+ where goodwill is well evidenced.
 Shawbrook, Allica Bank, Cambridge & Counties and HTB dominate the segment; Cynergy Bank for smaller SME operators.
 Rate range: 7.0 to 9.0% pa.
 See trading-business mortgages.

 For the broader market read, our 2026 Manchester commercial property market piece covers the CBD office story, the Trafford Park industrial belt, the south-Manchester semi-commercial spines, the care-home cluster and where rates sit across the panel.